MycroftAI/documentation/_pages/audio-troubleshooting.md

 This would set the default input to be device 3 and the default output device to be 1.
 Your numbers will vary.
 A succsessful change will not have any additional output listed.
 Verify with `pactl info`

-##### Other useful commands
+### Other useful commands

 `lsusb` can be used to see what USB devices are connected to the system.  `lsusb -v` can be also used, but produces significantly more output.

 `groups` will list all the system groups the current user is a part of.
 In dev instances of mycroft, can be used to see if the mycroft user is part of the audio group.
-If you see null or no input/output devices for the user, use this command to verify if you're part of the `audio` group.
+If running list sinks or list sources you see null or no devices for the user, use this command to verify if you're part of the `audio` group.

 `alsamixer` is a command-line utility to adjust volume and muting of both inputs and outputs.